Twin Fantasy (Face to Face)

-Twin Fantasy (Face to Face) is the eleventh studio album by American indie rock band Car Seat Headrest, released on February 16, 2018.
-It is a complete full band re-recording and reworking of the band's sixth album, Twin Fantasy, by then-solo artist Will Toledo, released in 2011.
+Twin Fantasy (Face to Face) is the eleventh album by American indie rock band Car Seat Headrest, released on February 16, 2018 through Matador Records.
+It is a complete full band studio re-recording and reworking of the band's sixth album, Twin Fantasy, originally released by then-solo artist Will Toledo in 2011.

-The CD release is bundled with the original 2011 album.

 Background

-Twin Fantasy began as a solo album released by Car Seat Headrest's lead singer/songwriter Will Toledo on November 2, 2011.
-In an interview with CityBeat, Toledo explained that due to his lack of resources, Twin Fantasy was unable to achieve the expansiveness he originally wanted, adding that, "it just never seemed like the book was closed on it".
-He had initially considered a re-release, but after meeting with independent label Matador Records in 2015, Toledo decided to revisit the material in full, following the release of Teens of Style and Teens of Denial.
+Twin Fantasy began as a solo album recorded by Car Seat Headrest's lead singer/songwriter Will Toledo, and released as a pay-what-you-want download via Bandcamp on November 2, 2011, while Toledo was attending the College of William & Mary.
+In an interview with CityBeat, Toledo explained that due to his lack of resources, Twin Fantasy was unable to achieve the expansiveness he originally wanted, adding that "It just never seemed like the book was closed on it".
+When he first met with independent label Matador Records in 2015 before signing, Toledo expressed his intentions to rerecord the album in full, following the release of compilation album Teens of Style (2015) and studio album Teens of Denial (2016).

 Recording and release

-Recording for Twin Fantasy (Face to Face) began in 2016, with much of the instrumental work being recorded live at Soundhouse in Seattle.
-Vocals were recorded separately by engineer Adam Stilson at Decade Music Studios in Chicago.
+Recording for Twin Fantasy (Face to Face) began in 2016, with much of the instrumental work being recorded live by the band at Soundhouse in Seattle.
+Toledo's vocals were recorded separately by engineer Adam Stilson at Decade Music Studios in Chicago.
 Post production and mixing took place between Decade Music Studios and Will Toledo's apartment, with most effects, stems and final mixes run through the studio's vintage mixing console.
 "Stop Smoking (We Love You)" was recorded by Toledo in his apartment.

 On December 13, 2017, the band released a re-recorded version of "Beach Life-In-Death" digitally without prior announcement.
-Fans had hopes that the album would be re-recorded and released shortly afterwards.
+Fans began speculating that the album would be re-recorded and released soon afterwards.
 On December 27, 2017, an Amazon listing detailing a re-recorded version of Twin Fantasy was found by fans, and subsequently uploaded to the Car Seat Headrest subreddit.
 This was followed up by a listing on SRCVinyl.com with the date February 16, 2018, which contained an abridged version of the Matador Records press announcement.

-On January 9, 2018, Matador officially announced the release of the re-recording, entitled Twin Fantasy (Face to Face), alongside a tour announcement and a music video for the single "Nervous Young Inhumans"..
-The album was released via Matador on February 16, as previously announced.
-The original recording, re-titled to Twin Fantasy (Mirror to Mirror), was released on vinyl as a part of Record Store Day on April 21.
+On January 9, 2018, Matador officially announced the release of the re-recording, entitled Twin Fantasy (Face to Face), alongside a tour announcement and a music video for the single "Nervous Young Inhumans".
+The album was released via Matador on February 16.
+The CD release of the album included both versions of the album, and a lyric booklet with art by Hojin "Stella" Jung.

+The original recording, re-titled to Twin Fantasy (Mirror to Mirror), was released on vinyl as a part of Record Store Day on April 21, and was re-released to streaming services on November 2.